meyersbs/SPLAT/README.md

 - - - -
 ## System Requirements
-Currently, SPLAT has only been tested on 64-bit Ubuntu 15.04 with Python 2.7.9 and Python 3.4.3.
+SPLAT is being developed and tested on 64-bit Ubuntu 15.10 with Python 3.4.3.
+Minimum requirements include:
+* Python 3.4 or Later
+* NLTK 3.1 or Later

 - - - -
 ## Installation